 - Mörsdorf – Hunsrück mountains Geierlay Brücke – a suspension bridge – a good days outing and hiking in nature

-- Nettetal – The Kaldenkirchen Sequoia farm – only open on Sundays.
+- Nettetal – The Kaldenkirchen Sequoia farm – is only open on Sundays.
 Accessible via public transport if planned well.

 - Ratingen – Wasserburg with restaurant, peacocks outside